Characters: Warcraft The Scourge

 - Prince Charmless: Prince Arthas was never the world's best boyfriend to Jaina.
 Lich King Arthas oddly has an Easter Egg sentimental attachment to her that he more or less lacked as a Prince.

-- Protagonist Journey To Villain: His story in Warcraft III.
+- Protagonist Journey to Villain: His story in Warcraft III.

 - Rage Helm: The helm of the Lich King has a permanent glare.

-- Roaring Rampage of Revenge: To Mal'Ganis
+- Roaring Rampage of Revenge: Towards Mal'Ganis after the Culling of Stratholme.

 - Rousseau Was Right: Turned to evil because of circumstance, not birth.